The Four Core Issues to Tackle for Resilient Design (And the Programs That Can Help)

-Hurricanes, tsunamis, tornadoes, and other disasters have drawn attention to resilient design mostly by showing us what not to do in the built environment.
+Hurricanes, tsunamis, wildfires, and other disasters have drawn attention to resilient design mostly by showing us what not to do in the built environment.
 We’ve come a long way in a short time, and today we’re on the cusp of having metrics and rating systems that clearly define what we should do—how to design buildings that can withstand natural disasters and even remain functional during and after disruptions.

 As the targets become more specific, however, it can be difficult to keep the big picture in sight.
-Because these various frameworks are so new (most have yet to be tested by project teams) and differ so significantly in scope and focus, it is even more important to develop the kind of critical thinking that keeps teams motivated by the underlying values of resilient design.
-The experts that BuildingGreen interviewed, many of them the creators of these new programs, highlighted four essential core issues that teams should consider, no matter which framework is being used as a tool:
+Because these various frameworks are relatively new (some have yet to be tested by project teams) and differ so significantly in scope and focus, it is even more important to develop the kind of critical thinking that keeps teams motivated by the underlying values of resilient design.
+The experts that BuildingGreen interviewed, many of them the creators of these programs, highlighted four essential core issues that teams should consider, no matter which framework is being used as a tool:

-addressing the most likely hazards
+- addressing the most likely hazards

-factoring in climate change
+- factoring in climate change

-fostering social cohesion
+- fostering social cohesion

-problem-solving across scales
+- problem-solving across scales

 Developing the skills to address these core issues will help professionals stay ahead of the curve and incorporate resilience on all projects, even as the various frameworks become more defined.